|Nutrition Facts (per serving)|

 Due to the quantity of almonds in this recipe, which yields a thoroughly nutty flavor, we didn't add the walnuts often found in zucchini bread.
 If you'd like to include those, see "variations" below.

-In a mixing bowl, stir together all dry ingredients (almond flour to pumpkin pie spice) with a fork.
+Stir together all dry ingredients (almond flour to pumpkin pie spice) in a mixing bowl with a fork.

 Add all remaining ingredients and stir with a fork until free of lumps.

-Let cool before removing from the pan, then slice and enjoy.
+Let cool before removing from the pan, then slice.

 - You can grate the zucchini on mandolin, box grater, or in a food processor, using any thickness of blade.
 The key is to let the zucchini, once grated, sit in a colander until ready for use in the recipe and to squeeze out any water that gathers with your hands.
 That ensures all extra water in the zucchini is removed.
 Skipping this step could lead to soggy bread!

 - We've chosen granulated Swerve, which is powdered erythritol with prebiotics added, as the sweetener because we like how well it bakes up.
 You could instead use an equal amount of powdered monk fruit, erythritol, or lakanto.